EldarKarahasanovic/myPVHomeAssistant/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-This repo is actually forked from <a href="https://github.com/zaubererty/homeassistant-mvpv" target="_blank">@zaubererty> and implemented some commits from <a href="https://github.com/coccyx00/homeassistant-mvpv" target="_blank">>@coccyx00</a>.
+This repo is actually forked from <a href="https://github.com/zaubererty/homeassistant-mvpv" target="_blank">@zaubererty</a> and implemented some commits from <a href="https://github.com/coccyx00/homeassistant-mvpv" target="_blank">>@coccyx00</a>.
 We still improved this integration by adding more services, improved code and discovery.

 ### Installation